pnp/cli-microsoft365/docs/docs/cmd/login.md

 When logging in to Microsoft 365 using a certificate, the CLI for Microsoft 365 will store the contents of the certificate so that it can automatically re-authenticate if necessary.
 The contents of the certificate are removed by re-authenticating using the device code or by calling the [logout](logout.md) command.

-To log in to Microsoft 365 using a certificate, you will typically [create a custom Azure AD application](../user-guide/using-own-identity.md).
+To log in to Microsoft 365 using a certificate or secret, you will typically [create a custom Azure AD application](../user-guide/using-own-identity.md).
 To use this application with the CLI for Microsoft 365, you will set the `CLIMICROSOFT365_AADAPPID` environment variable to the application's ID and the `CLIMICROSOFT365_TENANT` environment variable to the ID of the Azure AD tenant, where you created the Azure AD application.
 Also, please make sure to read about [the caveats when using the certificate login option](../user-guide/cli-certificate-caveats.md).

 Managed identity in Azure Cloud Shell is the identity of the user.
 It is neither system- nor user-assigned and it can't be configured.
 To log in to Microsoft 365 using managed identity in Azure Cloud Shell, set `authType` to `identity` and don't specify the `userName` option.